-This example shows how to tune the parameters of a Simulink model.
+This example shows how to tune the parameters of a Simulink® model.
 The model,

-optsim, ships in the
+optsim, is included in the

 demos folder of your MATLAB® installation.
 The model includes a nonlinear process plant modeled as a Simulink block diagram.

 Plant with Actuator Saturation

 The plant is an under-damped third-order model with actuator limits.
 The actuator limits are a saturation limit and a slew rate limit.
 The actuator saturation limit cuts off input values greater than 2 units or less than –2 units.
 The slew rate limit of the actuator is 0.8 units/sec.
 The closed-loop response of the system to a step input is shown in Closed-Loop Response.
 You can see this response by opening the model (type

 optsim at the command line or click the model name), and selecting Run from the Simulation menu.
 The response plots to the scope.